LebCit/blog-doc/views/posts/the-files-route.md

 title: The files route
 date: 2022/11/11
 description: Rendering posts, pages and templates
-featuredImage: /images/files-route.avif
+featuredImage: /static/images/files-route.avif
-tags: [Blog-Doc, Server-Side]
+tags: [Blog-Doc,Server-Side]
 ---

-Under the routes folder lives the filesRoute.js file, it's the most important file of the app, the heart and soul of this tiny SSG.
+Under the routes folder lives the `filesRoute.js` file, it's the most important file of the app, the heart and soul of [Blog-Doc](/posts/what-is-blog-doc).
 This file looks at three folders sitting under the **views** folder at the same time :

 1. The **posts** folder
 2. The **pages** folder